Barrett's

 When to see a doctor

-If you’ve had trouble with heartburn, regurgitation and acid reflux for more than five years, then you should ask your doctor about your risk of Barrett’s esophagus.
+If you’ve had trouble with heartburn, regurgitation and acid reflux for more than five years, then you might consider asking your doctor if you’re at risk of developing Barrett’s esophagus.